 Revenue is comprised solely of interest income on the Company's cash and cash equivalents balance.
-Revenues for 2013 decreased to \$75,538 compared to \$153,314 in 2012, due in most part to the fact that the Company held a large amount of funds in Brazil in the first quarter of 2012 where interest rates were significantly higher than where the Company normally keeps its cash and cash equivalents.
+Revenues for the three months ended March 31, 2014 decreased to \$15,155 compared to \$18,838 for the three months ended March 31, 2013, primarily due to the decrease in the Company's cash and cash equivalents balance.